coq/coq/doc/sphinx/language/core/sections.rst

 Summary of locality attributes in a section
 -------------------------------------------

-The following table sums up the locality of vernacular commands in sections, when outside the section it was entered.
+This table sums up the effect of locality attributes on the scope of vernacular commands in a section, when outside the section where they were entered.
+A cross (❌) marks an unsupported attribute, which will provoke a compilation error.
+In this table, "not available", means that the command has no effect outside the section it was entered, while "available" means that the effects of the command persists outside the section.

 A similar table for :cmd:`Module` can be found :ref:`here <visibility-attributes-modules>`.